facebook/facebook-android-sdk/README.md

   * Import as above, but choose the __examples/simple__ subdirectory from within the git repository.
   * You should see an entry for FacebookSDK-example.

+Update the APP_ID variable in the Example class to your application ID.
 Create a Run Configuration under Android Application and Launch the default activity.

 To run a sample application on a real device, follow the instructions at http://developer.android.com/guide/developing/device.html